AlaskaAirlines/WebCoreStyleSheets/README.md

 If additional selectors or scenarios are needed, please update the `./scripts/testBuild.scss` file to test your code.

 Running the `serve` command will open the Sassdoc view.
 Please review all changes as Sassdoc produces all documentation.

-WCSS fully supports idiomatic CSS, be sure to review the [auro docs site](https://auro.alaskaair.com/webcorestylesheets/idiomatic-css) for more information.